-According to the California Health Benefits Review Program (CHBRP), the California Legislature introduced 19 bills in 2021 that, if signed into law, would have increased California employer premiums a staggering $580.544 million.
-This figure did not include the potential impact of AB 570 (Santiago; D-Los Angeles), which would have increased premiums by $829.36 million in certain utilization scenarios.
-Before amendments, AB 570 sought to mandate employees’ dependent parents and stepparents be provided health care coverage on employer-sponsored health plans.
-Also not included in the CHBRP estimate was the cost impact of AB 1400 (Kalra; D-San Jose) — an attempt to create a state government-run, single-payer health care system (see Single-Payer Business Issue article) —which would have cost employers at least $200 billion while upending the entire health care model.
+According to the California Health Benefits Review Program (CHBRP), the California Legislature introduced 18 bills in 2022 that, if signed into law, would have increased California employer premiums by $831.397 million.
+From a premium impact perspective, the largest mandate in 2022 was AB 2029 (Wicks; D-Oakland), which would have increased employer premiums $497.821 million.
+This bill intended to mandate health plans and insurers to cover in vitro fertilization treatment.
+Additionally, the cost impact of AB 1400 (Kalra; D-San Jose) — an attempt to create a state government-run, single-payer health care system (see Single-Payer Business Issue article on page 29) — was not included in the CHBRP figure but would have cost employers at least $200 billion annually while upending the entire health care model.

-When looked at in isolation, the cost implications of many of the coverage mandates may seem tolerable.
-In other words, one mandate may raise premiums a nominal amount.
-As the CHBRP analysis illustrated, however, if all coverage mandates proposed in 2021 had gone into effect, state legislators would have been responsible for increasing state employer premiums by more than $1 billion — and this doesn’t include the cost impact of AB 1400’s single-payer proposal.
+When looking at many of the coverage mandates in isolation, their cost implications may seem tolerable; that is, a single mandate may increase premiums by only a nominal amount.
+As the CHBRP analysis illustrated, however, if all coverage mandates proposed in 2022 had gone into effect, state legislators would have been responsible for increasing state employer premiums by nearly $1 billion — not including the cost of AB 1400.

 Government Mandates Largely Unnecessary